gbkjunior/GetItDone/README.md

 2. Clone the project on to your local repositary.

+3. Run `npm install`

-3. Run `ng serve` for a dev server.
+3. Then run `ng serve` or `npm start` for a dev server to start.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.